-- To find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point - To hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships through options events, assemblies and group discussions and taster events; - To understand how to make applications for the full range of academic and technical courses.
+\square to find out about technical education qualifications and apprenticeships opportunities, as part of a caree rs programme which provides information on the full range of education and training options available at each :h to understand how to ma ke applications for the full ranae of academic and technical courses. io onacisiana 110 11 10 1110 Re application. , 101 1110 1011 i i alige oi acaaciiic ana recinical coorses.